The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard

 \section{Conclusions}

-While the complexity of Boundary-Boundary variant of the art-gallery problem is still unresolved, our result shows that the X-Y and Y-X variants of the art gallery problem are equivalent under polynomial time reductions when $X, Y\in \{\text{Vertex}, \text{Point}, \text{Boundary}\}$ (Corollary \ref{duality}).
+Our result shows that the X-Y and Y-X variants of the art gallery problem are equivalent under polynomial time reductions when $X, Y\in \{\text{Vertex}, \text{Point}, \text{Boundary}\}$.
 Visibility is reflexive, so this result seems unsurprising.
-Perhaps it could be proven more directly.
+Maybe it could be proven more directly.

-It is interesting to note that our construction, while intended for the Point-Boundary variant of the art gallery problem, is also sufficient to show the $\exists\rr$-hardness of the standard Point-Point variant.
-Indeed, all the guarding configurations considered are also guarding configurations in the Point-Point variant.
-This is similar to the construction from \cite{ExistsRHardness}, which simultaneously showed the $\exists\rr$-hardness of the Point-Point and Boundary-Point variants.
-It doesn't seem to be possible to adapt either construction to the Boundary-Boundary variant.
+It is interesting to note that our construction, while intended for the point-boundary variant of the art gallery problem, is also sufficient to show the $\exists\rr$-hardness of the standard point-point variant.
+When it is possible to guard an art gallery produced by our construction in the point-boundary setting, the same guarding configuration is also a point-point guarding configuration.
+Something similar happens in \cite{ExistsRHardness}, where the construction for the boundary-point variant is also a construction for the point-point variant.
+It doesn't seem to be possible to adapt either construction to the boundary-boundary variant.

-In our construction, each nook enforces a constraint between only two guards.
-While it is possible to put multiple guard regions in the critical region of one nook, the types of constraints created seem to be unable to depend continuously on more than $2$ of the guards at a time.
-Addition constraints are only possible because the guards themselves have two coordinates, so a single nook can in principle enforce a constraint on as many as $4$ variables.
-In the Boundary-Point variant, guards have only one coordinate, but have to cover the entire $2$-dimensional interior of the art gallery, so constraints that continuously depend on the positions of more than $2$ guards can be created.
-In the Boundary-Boundary variant, neither of these ideas work, so it seems unlikely that a problem like $\txt{ETR-INV}$ could be reduced to it in this way.
-It is very possible that the Boundary-Boundary variant is only $\text{NP}$.